isomorfeus/isomorfeus-react/ruby/docs/redux_component.md

 class MyComponent < React::PureComponent::Base
   store.a_var = 100 # set a initial value for the instance
   class_store.another_var = 200 # set a initial value for the class
+  app_store.yet_another_var = 300

+  event_handler :clicky do
+    # To make component 'pure' as much as possible, it is recommended to set or change values in any of the stores
+    # only outside of render, for example in a event_handler
+    # in a React::ReduxComponent state can be used for local state managed by react:
+    state.some_var = 10
+    # in addition to that, store can be used for local state managed by redux:
+    store.a_var = 200
+    # and for managing class state:
+    class_store.another_var = 300
+    # and for managing application wide state:
+    app_store.yet_another_var = 4000
+  end

   render do
+    DIV(on_click: :clicky) do
       # in a React::ReduxComponent state can be used for local state managed by react:
       state.some_var
       # in addition to that, store can be used for local state managed by redux:
       store.a_var
       # and for managing class state:
       class_store.another_var
       # and for managing application wide state:
       app_store.yet_another_var
     end
   end
+end
 ```
-Provided some middleware is used for redux, state changes using `store` or `class_store` can be watched, debugged and otherwise handled by redux
+Using the ReduxDevTools for chrome or firefox, state changes using `store`, `class_store` or `app_store` can be watched, recorded, replayed,
-middleware.
+debugged and otherwise.

 The lifecycle callbacks starting with `unsafe_` are not supported.
 Overwriting should_component_update is also not supported.